AngelGSoto/AngelGSoto/README.md

 - 👋 Hi, I’m Luis Angel Gutiérrez Soto
-- 👀 I’m interested in science, literature, philosophy
+- 👀 I’m interested in science, literature and philosophy
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me